Seán Treacy

-Seán Treacy (Seán Ó Treasaigh; John Allis Treacy; 14 February 1895 – 14 October 1920) was one of the leaders of the Third Tipperary Brigade of the IRA during the Irish War of Independence and one of a small group whose actions initiated that conflict in 1919.
-He was killed in October 1920, outside No 94 Talbot Street in Dublin in a shootout with British troops during an aborted British Secret Service surveillance operation.
+Seán Treacy (Seán Ó Treasaigh; John Allis Treacy; 14 February 1895 – 14 October 1920) was an Irish republican and one of the leaders of the Third Tipperary Brigade of the IRA during the Irish War of Independence.
+He was one of a small group whose actions initiated that conflict in 1919.
+Treacy was killed in October 1920, in Talbot Street, Dublin, in a shootout with British troops during a British Secret Service surveillance operation.

 Early life and Irish Republicanism

 Born John Allis Treacy, he came from a small-farming background in Soloheadbeg in west Tipperary and grew up in Hollyford.
 He was the son of farmer Denis Treacy and Bridget Allis) Treacy.
 His surname, although sometimes mistranscribed as Tracey, as inscribed on the commemorative plaque in Talbot Street, or even Tracy, is more properly spelled Treacy.
 Referring to Treacy, Tim Pat Coogan uses this form in his book The IRA.
 Treacy's father died when his son was three and the family went to live with his uncle, Jim Allis, in Lackenacreena, Hollyford, where he was educated at the local Hollyford National School and later at the Christian Brothers School in Tipperary town.
 Treacy left school at the age of 14 and worked as a farmer and developed deep patriotic convictions.
 Locally, he was seen as a promising farmer, as he was calm, direct, intelligent, and ready to experiment with new methods.
 He was a member of the Gaelic League, of the Irish Republican Brotherhood (IRB) from 1911, and of the Irish Volunteers from 1913.

 He was picked up in the mass arrests in the aftermath of the Easter Rising in 1916 and spent much of the following two years in prisons (Cork Prison, Dundalk Gaol and Mountjoy Prison), where he joined an ongoing hunger strike (22 September 1917).
 Treacy was released from Mountjoy in June 1918.
 From Dundalk jail in 1918, he wrote to his comrades in Tipperary: "Deport all in favour of the enemy out of the country.
 Deal sternly with those who try to resist.
 Maintain the strictest discipline, there must be no running to kiss mothers goodbye."
 In 1918, he was appointed Vice Officer-Commandant of the 3rd Tipperary Brigade of the Irish Volunteers (which became the Irish Republican Army in 1919).